What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 One of the wonderful things about chastity is that it pairs so well with many different kinds of kinky play.
 Almost any other activities you can think of can be combined with chastity to create a fun and sexy scene.

-If you’re into impact play, for example, you can spank or flog your submissive while they are wearing their chastity device.
+If you’re into impact play you can spank or flog your submissive while they are wearing their chastity device.
 Some submissives enjoy teasing or humiliation about (for example) how aroused they are getting from the pain, their inability to get hard in their chastity cage, or the fact that the impact play is the only stimulation they will get.

 Long term chastity also makes every part of the body more sensitive.
 This means that even gentle sensations can feel more intense than usual.
 Sensation play, from stroking with feathers or soft fabric up to playing with scratchers or pinwheels, can be amazing here.

-Rope and other forms of restraint can be used to enhance all kinds of chastity-based scenes, from edging to impact play.
+Rope and other forms of restraint can be used to enhance all kinds of chastity-based scenes.
 They can also be a scene in and of themselves.

 Use Sex Toys